angelkillah/OllyHandles/README.md

 OllyHandles
 ===========

-OllyHandles is a plugin for OllyDBG 2, it will show the handles opened by the debugged process.
+OllyHandles is a plugin for OllyDBG 2, it will show the handles opened by the debuggee.
 This feature exists in Immunity Debugger but was not available in Olly, that is why I wrote that plugin.

 INSTALL/USE
 ===========